Ted Strickland: U.S. House of Representatives (1993–2007)

 Strickland ran for U.S. representative for Ohio's 6th congressional district in 1976, 1978, and 1980, losing twice to long-time incumbent William H. Harsha and later to Harsha's successor and campaign manager, Bob McEwen.

 Strickland ran again for the 6th District seat in 1992, once again facing Bob McEwen, who had suffered some political damage by being associated with the House banking scandal.
 The 6th District had been combined with the old 10th District when Ohio lost two seats in Congress following the 1990 census and now covered a huge area stretching from Lebanon, in Warren County, to Marietta, in Washington County on the opposite side of the state.
 The district proved a difficult place to campaign, representing half a dozen different media markets and home to no large cities and few unifying influences.

 Patrick J. Buchanan, Vice President Dan Quayle, and Oliver North came to Ohio to campaign for McEwen, but Strickland narrowly won in the general election on November 3, 1992.
-He received 122,720 votes to McEwen's 119,252, a plurality of 3,468 – just over 1.4%.
+He received 122,720 votes to McEwen's 119,252, a plurality of 3,468 (just over 1.4 percentage points).
 Strickland began serving in January 1993 in the 103rd Congress.

-Congressional career

-Strickland was among the many Democrats who lost their offices in the Republican surge of 1994, narrowly losing to businessman Frank Cremeans.
+Strickland was among the many Democrats who lost their offices in the Republican Revolution of 1994, narrowly losing to businessman Frank Cremeans.
 Strickland reclaimed his seat two years later in a similarly narrow victory, and took office in January 1997 with the 105th Congress.
 He faced a strong challenge from Lieutenant Governor Nancy Hollister in 1998, but turned it back; in the next three elections he was reelected by large margins, running unopposed in 2004.
 Strickland served on the Energy and Commerce Committee and the Veterans' Affairs Committee.